 Liver Assessments Showed Improvement After Two Years of TRT

-The data collected included total testosterone (includes both free and bound forms), free testosterone, calculated bioavailable testosterone, fasting plasma glucose, HbA1c, lipid profile and prostate-specific antigen.
-These blood samples were taken at the start, at 12 months and 24 months.
-To analyze the liver, liver ultrasounds were conducted at the beginning and after two years.
+The data collected included total testosterone (including both free and bound forms), free testosterone, calculated bioavailable testosterone, fasting plasma glucose, HbA1c, lipid profile, and prostate-specific antigen.
+These blood samples were taken at the start, 12 months, and 24 months.
+Liver ultrasounds were conducted at the beginning and after two years to analyze the liver.

 Long-Term TRT Associated with Improved NAFLD Symptoms

-Antonic also states that these findings are very important and further studies should be conducted with a larger pool of patients.
+Antonic also states that these findings are essential, and further studies should be conducted with a larger pool of patients.

 Reference